bsamseth/Goldfish/README.md

 $ make
 ```

-After the compiling is done you should have two executables in the build directory: `goldfish` and `unit_tests`.
-The former is the interface to the engine it self.
+After the compiling is done you should have two executables in the build
+directory: `goldfish` and `unit_tests.x`.
+The former is the interface to the
+engine it self.

 ## Run

 After building the `goldfish` executable, you _can_ run it directly.
+The engine
-The engine speaks using the UCI protocol.
-An example from the conversation between Scid and the engine:
+speaks using the UCI protocol.
+An example from the conversation between Scid
+and the engine:

 ``` text
 Scid  : uci